Sample Complexity of Asynchronous Q-Learning: Sharper Analysis and Variance Reduction: Introduction

 samples, matching the complexity of its synchronous counterpart if $\varepsilon \leq \min\big\{ 1, \frac{1}{(1-\gamma)\sqrt{\tmix}} \big\}$ \citep{wainwright2019variance}.
 Moreover, by taking the action space to be a singleton set, the aforementioned results immediately lead to $\ell_{\infty}$-based sample complexity guarantees for temporal difference (TD) learning \citep{sutton1988learning} on Markovian samples.

-\paragraph{Comparisons with past work.} A large fraction of the classical literature focused on asymptotic convergence analysis of asynchronous Q-learning (e.g.~\cite{tsitsiklis1994asynchronous,jaakkola1994convergence,szepesvari1998asymptotic}); these results, however, did not lead to non-asymptotic sample complexity bounds.
+\paragraph{Comparisons with past results.} A large fraction of the classical literature focused on asymptotic convergence analysis of asynchronous Q-learning (e.g.~\cite{tsitsiklis1994asynchronous,jaakkola1994convergence,szepesvari1998asymptotic}); these results, however, did not lead to non-asymptotic sample complexity bounds.
 The state-of-the-art sample complexity analysis was due to the recent work \cite{qu2020finite}, which derived a sample complexity bound $\widetilde{O}\big( \frac{\tmix}{\mumin^2(1-\gamma)^5\varepsilon^2}\big)$.
 Given the obvious lower bound $1/\mumin \geq |\cS||\cA|$, our result \eqref{eq:sample-size-Q-contributions} improves upon that of \cite{qu2020finite} by a factor at least on the order of $ |\cS||\cA| \min\big\{ \tmix, \frac{1}{(1-\gamma)^4\varepsilon^2} \big\} $.
-In addition, we note that several prior work \cite{even2003learning,beck2012error} developed sample complexity bounds in terms of the cover time $\tcovertime$ of the sample trajectory; our result strengthens these bounds by a factor of at least $\tcovertime^2|\cS||\cA|\geq |\cS|^3|\cA|^3$.
-The interested reader is referred to Table~\ref{table:comparison_asyncQ} for more precise comparisons, and to Section~\ref{sec:related-work} for discussions of further related work.
+In particular, for sufficiently small accuracy level $\varepsilon$, our improvement exceeds a factor of at least In addition, we note that several prior works \citep{even2003learning,beck2012error} developed sample complexity bounds in terms of the cover time $\tcovertime$ of the sample trajectory; our result strengthens these bounds by a factor of at least The interested reader is referred to Table~\ref{table:comparison_asyncQ} for more precise comparisons, and to Section~\ref{sec:related-work} for a discussion of further related works.